camalolo/gemini-cli/readme.md

 ## Configuration Setup

-To run Gemini CLI, you need to set up a `.gemini` file in your home directory with the following variables:
+To run Gemini CLI-RS, you need to set up a `.gemini` file in your home directory with the following variables:

 ```
 GEMINI_API_KEY=<YOUR_GEMINI_API_KEY>